 This book includes the elements of what makes for good writing: well-rounded characters vs. stereotypes; conflict and the types of conflict; working towards a climax, etc.

-You would love this book because author James N. Frey suggests a beat sheet, character interviews, a character’s ruling passion, a premise, a defined crucible, a defined denouement, and setup.
+You would love this book because author James N. Frey suggests a beat sheet, character interviews, a character’s ruling passion, a premise, a defined crucible, a defined denouement, and a setup.
+Therefore, it deserves to be one of the best books on how to write a novel.

 Some writers might start writing with only a few of these elements in mind and discover along the way.
 James N. Frey doesn’t know how his books will end, which is probably why he’s so effective at scaring because he can really empathize with the clueless characters.